-Delaying retirement is trending these days.
-In fact, 38 percent of workers expect to retire at age 70 or older.
-Is it in vogue or a necessity?
-The reasons can vary, but what may be most important is that you plan ahead so you have the choice.
+Retiring at age 65 may soon become a thing of the past.
+In fact, 31 percent of workers expect to retire at age 70 or older.1 Is it by choice or a necessity?
+The reasons can vary, but what may be most important is that you plan ahead so you get to choose.

-Many who decide to keep working are motivated by concerns about having enough money, while others may simply want to stay active.
+Many who decide to keep working are concerned about having enough money.
+Others may simply want to stay active.
 There can be many factors to determine if you should (or need to) work longer.
 Let's dive into a few of the most common.

 People can expect to live longer.
 Below are life expectancy statistics for men and women today.

 Source: Social Security Actuarial Life Table.
 The period life expectancy at a given age for 2015 represents the average number of years of life remaining if a group of persons at that age were to experience the mortality rates for 2015 over the course of their remaining life.

 However, it's not just about age.
 People can expect to be healthier, too.
 Researchers have found that a significant number of older Americans, including those age 85 and older, are healthy .
 However, other research suggests that baby boomers ages 51 to 61 may be more likely to live with a chronic condition, like diabetes.

 Still, health is one factor why a growing share of Americans are working beyond their 65th birthday.
 The number of men ages 65-69 in the workforce declined to its lowest point in 1985 and has steadily risen to 36 percent in 2018.
 For women in the same age range, the amount staying in the workforce increased to 28 percent in 2018.

 Source: Bureau of Labor Statistics, Current Population Study , 2018.
 70+ group is an average of the 70-74 and 75 and older age groups.